David Sloly

 Research & Futures Scanning

-Alongside this public-facing work, I also co-author HScan11, a futures-scanning project exploring early signals in emerging AI, biological computing and agency across human and non-human systems.
+I co-author HScan11, a futures-scanning project exploring early signals in AI, biological computing and agency across human and non-human systems.
 You can read HScan11 here.

 Storytelling, Communication and Behaviour

 After studying at D&AD, I became a Creative Director at a global marketing agency.
-Wanting a deeper understanding of how people think, decide and change, I later studied behavioural economics and went on to found a behavioural change company.
-This led to the design and delivery of transformation programmes for international organisations operating in West Africa.
+I later studied behavioural economics, founded a behavioural change company, and designed and delivered transformation programmes for an international organisation operating in West Africa.

 Music, Machines and Systems Thinking

-Alongside my work in strategy and behaviour, I’ve maintained a long-standing relationship with electronic music, as a DJ and as someone drawn to understanding how systems function beneath the surface.
+Alongside my work in strategy and behaviour, I’ve maintained a long-standing relationship with electronic music, both as a DJ and through a wider interest in how systems function beneath the surface.
 From an early age, I learned by dismantling and rebuilding radios, watches and electronic equipment, developing an instinct for structure, pattern and cause and effect.
-That early way of engaging with machines continues to inform how I think about complexity and shapes my creative and professional work today.
+That early engagement with machines continues to shape how I think about complexity and inform my creative and professional work today.

-I was involved in prototyping some of the earliest digital DJ and broadcast systems in the UK and Ibiza, performed at venues such as Pacha, Space and Café Mambo, taught at Point Blank Music School in London, contributed to a radio training mission for producers working within OSCE programmes, and DJed at youth initiatives supported by NATO in conflict-affected regions.
+I was involved in prototyping some of the earliest digital DJ and broadcast systems in the UK and Ibiza, performed at venues such as Pacha, Space and Café Mambo, taught at Point Blank Music School in London, and contributed to international broadcast training and creative initiatives in politically sensitive environments.
 I also studied at STEIM in Amsterdam, an independent centre for research and development of instruments and tools for performers in the electronic performance arts.

 Lux Nova - making the invisible audible